AlbertoGiambone/jt-job-timer-app/README.md

-JT Job Time is an app for track itme spent on client job
+JT Job Time is an app for track time spent on client job